kubrickfr/avsc-wiki/API.md

 So `['null', 'int']` and `['null', 'string', {type: 'array', items: 'string'}]` are supported, but `['int', 'float']` and `['bytes', {name: 'Id', type:
 'fixed', size: 2}]` are not.

+Finally, note that by using logical types, it is possible to work around the above requirements (by delegating the branch inference to the logical types themselves).

 ##### `type.getTypes()`